dougsparling/lucene-testbed/blog.md

 		private final TypeAttribute typeAttr = addAttribute(TypeAttribute.class);
 		private final CharTermAttribute termBufferAttr = addAttribute(CharTermAttribute.class);

 We start by obtaining references to some of the attributes that we saw earlier.
 We suffix the field names with "Attr" so it will be clear later when we refer to them.
-It is possible that some `Tokenizer` implementations do not provide these attributes, so we use `addAttribute`. `addAttribute` will create an attribute instance if it is missing, otherwise grab a shared reference to the attribute of that type.
+It is possible that some `Tokenizer` implementations do not provide these attributes, so we use `addAttribute` to get our references. `addAttribute` will create an attribute instance if it is missing, otherwise grab a shared reference to the attribute of that type.
 Lucene does not allow multiple instances of the same attribute type at once.

 	private boolean emitExtraToken;
 	private int extraTokenStartOffset, extraTokenEndOffset;
 	private String extraTokenType;

 Because our filter will introduce a new token that is not present in the original stream, we need a place to save the state of that token between calls to `incrementToken`.
 Because we're splitting an existing token into two, it is enough to know just the offsets and type of the new token.
 We also have a flag that tells us whether the next call to `incrementToken` will be emitting this extra token.
 Lucene actually provides a pair of methods, `captureState` and `restoreState`, which will do this for you, but it involves the allocation of a `State` object and can actually be trickier than simply managing that state yourself, so we'll avoid using them.

-If we were going to be emitting multiple tokens, and knew ahead of time how many we might be expected to produce, we could pre-allocate these fields as fixed-length arrays -- a technique used by `SynonymFilter`, for example.

 	@Override
 	public void reset() throws IOException {